Skip to main content

 VAT is not an inert storage depot; it is a highly active endocrine organ that secretes a variety of pro-inflammatory cytokines (adipokines) such as TNF-α and IL-6.
 These cytokines directly interfere with insulin signaling in peripheral tissues like muscle and liver, thereby exacerbating insulin resistance.

 This establishes a detrimental feedback loop where low testosterone promotes the very metabolic state that further suppresses its production.
-The clinical manifestation of this cycle is often the presentation of in aging men.
+The clinical manifestation of this cycle is often the presentation of metabolic syndrome in aging men.

 The table below illustrates the key steps in this cyclical pathology.